-Certain provisions of state and federal law and the Company's articles of incorporation may make it more difficult for someone to acquire control of the Company.
+Certain provisions of state and federal law and our articles of incorporation may make it more difficult for someone to acquire control of the Company.
 Under federal law, subject to certain exemptions, a person, entity, or group must notify the federal banking agencies before acquiring 10% or more of the outstanding voting stock of a bank holding company, including the Company's shares.
 Banking agencies review the acquisition to determine if it will result in a change of control.
 The banking agencies have 60 days to act on the notice, and take into account several factors, including the resources of the acquiror and the antitrust effects of the acquisition.
-There also are Mississippi statutory provisions and provisions in the Company's articles of incorporation that may be used to delay or block a takeover attempt.
-As a result, these statutory provisions and provisions in the Company's articles of incorporation could result in the Company being less attractive to a potential acquiror.
+There also are Mississippi statutory provisions and provisions in our articles of incorporation that may be used to delay or block a takeover attempt.
+As a result, these statutory provisions and provisions in our articles of incorporation could result in the Company being less attractive to a potential acquiror.